arcus/Arcus_Labs_Orientation/data_contribution_2_data.md

 <div class = "important">
 <b style="color: rgb(var(--color-highlight));">Important note</b><br>

-This is the Project Template Orientation for Arcus Labs created before ?
-2025.
-If your lab was created after ??? ??, 2025, go to the new version of this orientation [using this link](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/Arcus_Labs_Orientation/main/project-template-updated.md#1 ).
+This is the Project Template Orientation for Arcus Labs created before July 31st, 2025.
+If your lab was created after July 31st, 2025, go to the new version of this orientation [using this link](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/Arcus_Labs_Orientation/main/project-template-updated.md#1 ).
 </div>

 <div class = "overview">